skylark-platform/reference-apps/packages/ingestor/README.md

 - Credits (using People and Roles)
 - Genres
 - Themes
-- Availibility (Licenses and Editorial Schedules)
+- Availability (Licenses and Editorial Schedules)
 - Ratings
 - Images
 - Dimensions